Dolmathes in Avgolemono Sauce

 To make the sauce: Beat egg whites in a mixing bowl till they are stiff. whisk egg yolks slightly, then add slowly to the stiff whites while continually beating.
 Add about 2 Tbl of lemon juice.
 Slowly add this to the eggs, continue beating.
 Gradually add small amount of hot broth from the pot to egg-lemon mixture while constantly mixing to avoid curdling and to retain thick foamy appearance.
 Pour this sauce over dolmathes with remaining broth.
 Rotate and tip pot to ensure all are covered with sauce.
 Let sit a few minutes, then transfer to a serving platter and serve immediately.

-Suggestions: If rewarming the next day, it must be warmed very slowly, however the sauce will not have the same thick and foamy appearance as it did fresh.
 If you do not care for grape leaves or can't find them, try substituting the grape leaf with lettuce leaves.
 Lettuce is not as strong and will break up easier while cooking if not packed tightly and weighted down.
 You may want to make the lettuce limp before trying to roll in the meat.
-This is a lamb recipe, if lamb is not available or you do not care for the taste for lamb, you could use all beef

 Other Greek Recipes